Statements for syllabi and Blackboard pages

 If military students receive orders for short-term training or for deployment/mobilization, they should inform and present their orders to Military Student Services and to their professor(s).
 For further information on policies and procedures contact Military Student Services at 828-5993 or access the corresponding policies.

-Email is considered an official method for communication at VCU because it delivers information in a convenient, timely, cost-effective, and environmentally aware manner.
-Students are expected to check their official VCU email on a frequent and consistent basis in order to remain informed of university-related communications.
-The university recommends checking email daily.
+Email is considered an official method for communication at VCU.
+Students are expected to check their official VCU email on a frequent and consistent basis (the university recommends daily) in order to remain informed of university-related communications.
 Students are responsible for the consequences of not reading, in a timely fashion, university-related communications sent to their official VCU student email account.
-This policy ensures that all students have access to this important form of communication.
-It ensures students can be reached through a standardized channel by faculty and other staff of the university as needed.
 Mail sent to the VCU email address may include notification of university-related actions, including disciplinary action.
-Please read the policy in its entirety at the VCU Policy Library.
+Students must read this standard in its entirety at https://ts.vcu.edu/media/technology-services/content-assets/university-resources/ts-groups/information-security/StudentEmailStandard.pdf

-Students assume the responsibility of full payment of tuition and fees generated from their registration and all charges for housing and dining services, and other applicable miscellaneous charges.
+Students assume the responsibility of full payment of tuition and fees generated from their registration, all charges for housing and dining services and other applicable miscellaneous charges.
 Students are ultimately responsible for any unpaid balance on their account as a result of the University Financial Aid Office or their third party sponsor canceling or reducing their award(s).

 Students who represent the university (athletes and others) do not choose their schedules.
-Student athletes are required to attend games and/or meets.
 All student athletes should provide their schedules to their instructors at the beginning of the semester.
 The Intercollegiate Athletic Council strongly encourages faculty to treat missed classes or exams (because of a scheduling conflict) as excused absences and urges faculty to work with the students to make up the work or exam.

 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, as amended, require that VCU provide "academic adjustments" or "reasonable accommodations" to any student who has a physical or mental impairment that substantially limits a major life activity.
-To receive accommodations, students must register with the Disability Support Services Office on the Monroe Park Campus (828-2253) or the Division for Academic Success on the MCV campus (828-9782).
-Please also visit the Disability Support Services website and/or the Division for Academic Success website for additional information.
+To receive accommodations, students must register with the Office of Student Accessibility and Educational Opportunity on the Monroe Park Campus (828-2253) or the Division for Academic Success on the MCV campus (828-9782).
+Please also visit the Student Accessibility and Educational Opportunity website via https://saeo.vcu.edu/ and/or the Division for Academic Success website via https://das.vcu.edu/ for additional information.

-Once students have completed the DSS registration process, they should schedule a meeting with their instructor (s) and provide their instructor (s) with an official DSS accommodation letter.
-Accommodation letters will outline the required classroom accommodations.
-Additionally, if coursework requires the student to work in a lab environment, the student should advise the instructor or a department chairperson of any concerns that the student may have regarding safety issues related to a disability.
+Once students have completed the registration process, they should schedule a meeting with their instructor (s) and provide their instructor (s) with an official accommodation letter.
 Students should follow this procedure for all courses in the academic semester.

 Before withdrawing from classes, students should consult their instructor as well as other appropriate university offices.
 Withdrawing from classes may negatively impact a student’s financial aid award and his or her semester charges.
 To discuss financial aid and the student bill, visit the Student Services Center at 1015 Floyd Avenue (Harris Hall) and/or contact your financial aid counselor regarding the impact on your financial aid.